 - What is the valuation of the company at any given point in time?

 In addition to providing this information, cap tables are also used in fundraising and financial planning.
-For example, suppose a early stage startup is seeking funding from venture capitalists and angel investors.
+For example, suppose an early-stage startup is seeking funding from venture capitalists and angel investors.
 In that case, the venture capital firm and other potential investors will likely want to see the company’s cap table to understand the ownership structure and how much equity is available for them to invest in.

 Cap tables are also used to track dilution, which is the decrease in ownership percentage that occurs when a company issues new shares.
 Dilution can be caused by a variety of factors, including: